 Medical Biller Job Duties

-- Confirm medical insurance benefits for patients and help them with billing concerns or questions
+- Confirm medical insurance benefits for patients and assist them with billing concerns or questions

-- Check on patient claims submitted and appeal any that have been declined
+- Follow up on patient claims submitted and appeal those that have been declined

-- Act as an intermediate between the healthcare provider, the insurance carriers and the patients for accurate claim resolution
+- Function as an intermediary between the healthcare provider, the insurance carriers and the patients for accurate claim resolution

 - Create and control Accounts Receivables reports

 - Produce and manage unpaid patient collections accounts

 Medical Biller and Coder Education and Certification

 - American Academy of Professional Coders (AAPC).